Become a National PTA Leader

 - Anita Smith (TN)

-The NLDC is open to receiving applications from interested candidates and welcomes recommendations from PTA’s membership.
-As part of its role, members of the NLDC attend conferences, trainings and meetings at the national and state levels to take suggestions and observe PTA members in action.
+The NLRC is open to receiving applications from interested candidates and welcomes recommendations from PTA’s membership.
+As part of its role, members of the NLRC attend conferences, trainings and meetings at the national and state levels to take suggestions and observe PTA members in action.

 Where Can Interested Candidates Serve?